Written by Pradeep

 Even if your baby is passing stool only once in a week, he/she would be doing this comfortably, without much effort.
 This is because the stool would be soft.
 However, if the baby is constipated, the stool would be hard and more difficult to pass (no matter how frequent it is).
 If your baby looks like he/she is straining or is uncomfortable during defecation, this could indicate constipation

 Again, as mentioned above, please determine what is normal for your baby and watch out for inconsistencies.

 A baby who is constipated would have hard bowel movements.
 The following signs could be watched out for:

-Since diet is the main cause for constipation, the following can be done:
+Since the diet is the main cause of constipation, the following can be done:

 Apart from diet, increased exercise can also ease the passage of stools during constipation.
 If your baby is too small to crawl around, include a few exercises during his/her daily massage.
 Press the area below the navel gently and firmly.
 Also, place your baby on his/her back, and move the legs in a cyclic circular motion.